Lobular capillary hemangiomas appear dark red and bleed easily when they are rubbed or scratched.

 Self-Care Guidelines

 Any rapidly growing skin growth should be examined by a medical professional to confirm the diagnosis.
-Because lobular capillary hemangiomas may bleed easily, it can help to cover the lesion with a bandage until you see your baby’s doctor.
+Because lobular capillary hemangiomas may bleed easily, it can help to cover the lesion with a bandage until you see your baby’s medical professional.

 Treatments